raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 such as provided by using
 DNS over TCP {{!RFC1035}} {{!RFC7766}} or DNS over TLS {{?RFC7858}}.

-At present, DSO is specified only for DNS over TCP, and for DNS over TLS over TCP.
-Any use of DSO over some other connection technology needs to be specified in an appropriate document.

-Determining whether a given connection is using DNS over TCP, or DNS over TLS over TCP, is outside the scope of this specification, and must be determined using some out-of-band configuration information.
-There is no provision within the DSO specification to turn TLS on or off during the lifetime of a connection.
-For service types where the service instance is discovered using a DNS SRV record {{?RFC2782}}, the specification for that service type SRV name {{?RFC6335}}
-will state whether the connection uses plain TCP, or TLS over TCP.
-For example, the specification for the "_dns‑push‑tls._tcp" service {{?I-D.ietf-dnssd-push}}, states that it uses TLS.
-It is a common convention that protocols specified to run over TLS are given IANA service type names ending in "‑tls".

 The unqualified term "session" in the context of this document means the exchange of DNS messages over a connection where: